jlord/offline-issues/README.md

 _Get your GitHub Issues offline!
 In Markdown and HTML._

-This is a command line application, using [Node.js](http://nodejs.org/), that fetches the GitHub Issue/s you specify and writes them as files to computer in both HTML and markdown formats.
+This is a command line application, using [Node.js](http://nodejs.org/), that fetches the GitHub Issue/s you specify and writes them to files on your computer in both HTML and markdown formats.
 This way you can view them without an internet connection.

+**This will cap issues at the first 250.**

 ![screenshot](screenshot.png)